 Barium enema of normal colon.
 Note the appearance of haustra and the location of the splenic and hepatic flexures.

 The rectum begins at the sacral promontory and ends at the anorectal ring.
 It lies between the sigmoid colon and the anus and is 12-16 cm in length.
 There are no tenia as the longitudinal muscle fans out and encompasses the circumference of the rectal wall.
 The rectum can be further differentiated from the colon by its lack of appendices epiploicae and haustra.
-The rectum is both an intra- and ...
+The rectum is both an intra- and extraperitoneal organ.
+The anterior and lateral ...